wiseodd/wiseodd.github.io/_posts/2020-11-02-hessian-curvatures.md

 {:.right}

 Finally, we show the connection between the principal curvatures with the scalar second fundamental form, and hence the principal curvatures with the Hessian.
 The following proposition says that at a critical point, the unit normal vector can be chosen as $(0, \dots, 0, 1)$ and thus the scalar second fundamental form coincides with the Hessian of $\ell$.
-Furthermore, by orthonormalizing the basis for the tangent space at that point, we can show that the matrix of the scalar second fundamental form in this case is exactly the matrix shape operator at $p$ and thus the Hessian encodes the principal curvatures at that point.
+Furthermore, by orthonormalizing the basis for the tangent space at that point, we can show that the matrix of the scalar second fundamental form in this case is exactly the matrix of the shape operator at $p$ and thus the Hessian encodes the principal curvatures at that point.

 **Proposition 2.** _Suppose $L \subseteq \R^{d+1}$ is a loss landscape with its graph parametrization and let $\theta\_* \in \R^d$ be a critical point of $\ell$ and $p\_* := (\theta\_*^1, \dots, \theta\_*^d, \ell(\theta\_*)) \in L$.
 Then the matrix of the shape operator $s$ of $L$ at $p\_*$ is equal to the Hessian matrix of $\ell$ at $\theta\_*$._